 I have always loved novels, reading stories about anything and everything, from real tales about women (which ended up becoming my genre of writing) to any kind of science fiction - space opera, time travel, alternative realities, anything that showed creativity and a pinch of craziness.

-I have also always loved movies, in many different genres from drama to fantasy, and in the past few years I got hooked by superhero stories, from the most famous ones (Christopher Nolan’s Batman trilogy is almost perfect) to the least known (I had some of the loudest laughs during Ant Man).
+I have also always loved movies, across many different genres from drama to fantasy, and in the past few years I got hooked by superhero stories, from the most famous ones (Christopher Nolan's Batman trilogy is almost perfect) to the least known (I had some of the loudest laughs during Ant Man).
 Superheroes are all different people, some of them are incredibly smart, some of them are incredibly strong, some of them are gods or aliens, but they all have something in common: they show us the extent of human possibilities, with a few fantastic enhancements.

-So what was my need?
 What was missing from all these movies?

 I couldn't find answers to these questions, because I couldn't find any reasons why, besides the fact that a female superhero is always a female first, and only then a superhero.
 That's why she needs to comply with a certain canon of femininity, sexiness, seductive charm, and obviously beauty.